shinnn/output-file-sync/README.md

 statSync('foo/bar/baz/qux.txt').isFile(); //=> true
 ```

-It returns the directory path just like [mkdirp.sync](https://github.com/substack/node-mkdirp#mkdirpsyncdir-opts):
+It returns the directory path just like [mkdirp.sync](https://github.com/substack/node-mkdirp#mkdirpsyncdir-opts) does:

 > Returns the first directory that had to be created, if any.